 On the menu are the signature bowls of Beef Noodles (NT$160, NT$190), Half Tendon Half Beef Noodles (NT$210, NT$260), Beef Tripe Noodles (NT$210, NT$240), and Beef Tendon Noodles (NT$240, NT$270).

-I ordered a bowl of Beef Noodles, at NT$160 is an affordable SGD7 or USD5.20.
+I ordered a bowl of Beef Noodles, which at NT$160 is an affordable SGD7 or USD5.20.

 The light aroma arrived before the bowl, and while the soup looked slightly clear, it was surprisingly flavourful underlying with taste of herbs and spices that didn’t overpower the rest.